 - #1 Walk through Chora

-- #2 Amorgos Monastery Chozoviotissa
+- #2 Amorgos Chozoviotissa Monastery

-- #3 Hike to the Profitis Ilias
+- #3 Hike to Profitis Ilias

 - #4 Port town Katapola